BedwarsRel/BedwarsRel/README.md

 #### Compatibility

 I added compatibility for Minecraft Versions 1.8 and 1.7, try it now :)

-**!!!
-IMPORTANT !!!** Spectators are not compatible with 1.7 **!!!
-IMPORTANT !!!**
+** !!!
+Minecraft Server version 1.8 is recommended!
+This plugin wasn't really tested with 1.7 !!! **

 ### Ideas / Suggestions